 Recently I overheard two employees talking about the possibility of National Gas buying another company.
 I checked the market listings and found out the other company's share price is down because they haven't been performing well.
 If National Gas announces its plans to buy this company, the value of that company's stock will increase.
-I realise I can't invest in this company because I work for Gas Transmission.
+I realise I can't invest in this company because I work for the National Gas group.
 However, my parents just sold their home and have a large sum of money they are looking to invest.

 Can I tell them that National Gas is thinking about buying this company and/or recommend that they make an investment?
 No. It's illegal to pass on price-sensitive information to others, even if you don't make any investments yourself.
 The laws on insider dealing contain severe civil and criminal penalties.
 You should never use price-sensitive information to make, or encourage others to make, investments in shares or other securities.
 This also applies to investments in other companies National Gas might be planning to buy or merge with.
-FAQs What is 'price-sensitive information'?
-Price-sensitive information is positive or negative information that is precise, not available to the general public, relates directly or indirectly to specific shares or other securities of a company and could influence a reasonable investor to buy, sell or hold shares or other securities.
-The term 'price-sensitive' applies to information about securities of any company listed on the stock market.
-It's also known as 'inside information'.
-In our case we retail bonds listed on the London Stock Exchange.
-By their nature the price of bonds is more stable and therefore the information that could be price-sensitive is likely to need to be of a higher level of materiality than if we had listed shares.
-Nonetheless the same rules apply once inside information exists.
-What are examples of potentially price-sensitive information? • Exceptional events or facts in the annual or half-yearly financial results. • Major business developments (such as substantial projects or regulatory developments). • Dividend announcements. • Major deals to buy or sell a business. • Significant changes in our financial condition or business performance. • Significant changes in expectations of our performance. • People being appointed to, or leaving, our Board of Directors. • Major contracts awarded. • Significant potential legal action.
+FAQs What are examples of potentially price-sensitive information?
+Exceptional events or facts in the annual or half-yearly financial results.
+Major business developments (such as substantial projects or regulatory developments).
+Circumstances which may affect the issuer's ability to pay amounts due under the debt securities A buyback of a significant percentage of outstanding bonds.
+Changes to the issuer's credit rating Dividend announcements.
+Major deals to buy or sell a business.
+Significant changes in our financial condition or business performance.
+Significant changes in expectations of our performance.
+People being appointed to, or leaving, our Board of Directors.
+Major contracts awarded.
+Significant potential legal action.
 What this guidance means to you Never deal using price-sensitive information because that's insider dealing, which is illegal.
 Be aware at all times to never disclose price-sensitive information to a third party because this could lead to insider dealing.
 Policy Section Owner Legal, General Counsel